Click test sections

-When taking your Click Test, the participant is shown instructions that you provided (usually along the lines of “Where would you click to…?”) and is then shown an image of an interface on which they click to carry out the instruction.
+When interacting with click test section, the participant is shown instructions that you provided (usually along the lines of “Where would you click to…?”) and is then shown an image on which they click to carry out the instruction.

 In this article

-- Click Create a new test in the bottom left corner of your dashboard
+- Click create a test in the top right corner of your dashboard

 - Upload a design to test